 Immerse yourself in the spirit of adventure, iconic scenery and indigenous culture, by joining this extraordinary desert heartland journey – an outback tour Australia – Adelaide to Uluru and beyond to Alice Springs.
 Featuring the Flinders Ranges, Wilpena Pound, Lake Eyre, Oodnadatta Track, Painted Desert, Coober Pedy, Uluru, Kata-Tjuta, Kings Canyon, Hermannsburg, and the imposing Macdonnell Ranges. – 15 days, departs Adelaide

-Single Supplement AUD$ TBA.
+Single Supplement AUD$ 1360.
 Special Discounts apply to this tour.
 Early Bird price reverts to the Regular Price 6 months prior to each tour departure date.

 2021 prices available and bookings received from July/August 2020.
 Register now for advanced releases.